GeoffWilliams/pe_rds_import_scripts/README.md

 either Puppet or RDS.
 Therefore, its advisable to perform a dry run before committing to a migration.

 The major steps to migrate are:
-0. Backup your puppetmaster(!)
+* Backup your puppetmaster(!)
+Then:
 1. Provision an RDS PostgreSQL server
 2. Shutdown all puppet components except pe-postgresql
 3. Database dump on puppet master